status-im/nimbus-eth2/docs/the_nimbus_book/src/api.md

 # APIs

-NBC exposes a collection of APIs for querying the state of the application at runtime.
+`nimbus-eth2`  exposes a collection of APIs for querying the state of the application at runtime.

 > **Note:** Where applicable, these APIs mimic the [eth2 APIs](https://github.com/ethereum/eth2.0-APIs) with the exception that JSON-RPC is used instead of http rest (the method names, parameters and results are all the same except for the encoding / access method).

 ## Introduction

-The NBC API is implemented using JSON-RPC 2.0.
+The `nimbus-eth2` API is implemented using JSON-RPC 2.0.
 To query it, you can use a JSON-RPC library in the language of your choice, or a tool like `curl` to access it from the command line.
 A tool like [jq](https://stedolan.github.io/jq/) is helpful to pretty-print the responses.

 ```
 curl -d '{"jsonrpc":"2.0","id":"id","method":"peers","params":[] }' -H 'Content-Type: application/json' localhost:9190 -s | jq